 4. Allow the turkey to rest for at least 20 minutes after cooking to allow the juices to redistribute throughout the meat.

-See also How to cook london broul
+See also How long does digiorno pizza take to cook

 By following these guidelines and using a food thermometer, you can ensure that your turkey is cooked to perfection and safe to serve to your family and friends.